NyakioRosemary/NyakioRosemary/README.md

 ### Hi there 👋
 My names are Nyakio.
-My interests are in Data Science & Software ML engineering.
+My interests are in Machine learning Engineering.

+CURRENT PROJECT NLP SENTIMENT ANNALYSIS BUILDING AN ALGORITHM TO UNDERSTAND SENTIMENT AND PREDICT

 🌱 I am currently deepning my knowledge in statisticts

-👯I am looking to collaborate with anyone and any internships are welcome
+👯I am looking to collaborate

 📫How to reach me nyakio19roseary@gmail.com